Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Three-dimensional tandem flapping foils

 \section{Three-dimensional tandem flapping foils}

-As a demonstration of the present numerical formulation and its scalability, we perform a numerical computation considering the three-dimensional effects of the tandem flapping foils.
-The parameters selected are $Re = 1100$, $g/c_d = 7$, $h_0^u/c_d = h_0^d/c_d = 1$, $\theta_0^u = \theta_0^d = 30^{\circ}$, $\phi^u_h = \phi^d_h = 90^{\circ}$ and $\varphi = 0^{\circ}$.
+In order to understand if the wake-foil interaction in tandem flapping exhibits any three-dimensionality, we investigate the tandem foil system considering the parameters $Re = 1100$, $g/c_d = 7$, $h_0^u/c_d = h_0^d/c_d = 1$, $\theta_0^u = \theta_0^d = 30^{\circ}$, $\phi^u_h = \phi^d_h = 90^{\circ}$ and $\varphi = 0^{\circ}$.
 The computational domain with the boundary conditions is depicted in Fig. \ref{3D_foil_schematic}.
 A freestream velocity in the X-direction is imposed on the inlet boundary which is $15c_d$ from the upstream foil, while a stress-free condition is satisfied at the outlet boundary ($20c_d$ from the downstream foil).
 The slip or no-penetration condition is satisfied at the top and bottom boundaries which are equidistant ($20c_d$) from the center of the foils.
 A no-slip condition is satisfied at the surface of the two foils.
-The two-dimensional mesh created for the computations presented in the previous sections is extruded in the third dimension with a span size of $5c_d$ with $\Delta z/c_d = 0.125$ as the resolution in the Z-direction.
+The two-dimensional mesh created for the computations presented in the previous sections is extruded in the third dimension with a span size of $5c_d$ considering $\Delta z/c_d = 0.125$ as the resolution in the Z-direction.
 The boundaries perpendicular to the Z-axis representing the total span of the foils are considered to be periodic boundaries.
+Note that this configuration models the foil to have an infinite span, eliminating the end-effects.
 The discretization consists of around 4.1 million grid points consisting of approximately 4 million eight-node hexahedral elements.